Congratulations to our Fire Safety Poster Winners!

-Personnel will not be required to carry arms and the program will be carried out on a volunteer basis.
-Furthermore the new legislation states, “The final appointment will be made by the Superintendent consistent with the requirements of this policy.
+Personnel will not be required to carry arms, and the program will be carried out on a volunteer basis.
+Furthermore, the new legislation states, “The final appointment will be made by the Superintendent consistent with the requirements of this policy.
 Each employee appointed must be licensed under the laws of the state to carry a firearm and shall be subject to an annual criminal history background check.
 Approval will not be granted for any employee who has had an employment or other history indicating any type of mental or emotional instability as determined by the Board or Superintendent.
 The Superintendent shall be able at any time to remove or suspend the authority granted to any employee under this policy.”

 Specific guidelines were also laid out in the new policy for proper carrying and storage of weapons.

-“I’m very thankful that the board and the superintendent were willing to step out into these waters,” Kirby said, finalizing his opinion on the new policy.
-“I think it was done right.”
+Kirby went on to say, “I’m very thankful that the board and the superintendent were willing to step out into these waters.
+I think it was done right.”